Our public health and communities team play a key role in creating the conditions for people to live longer, healthier, and happier lives.

-The work we do centres on improving health and wellbeing across whole populations, not just treating individual illnesses.
-We aim to reduce health inequalities by tackling the unfair and avoidable differences in health outcomes between different groups in society.
+We aim to reduce health inequalities by tackling the unfair and avoidable differences in health outcomes between different population groups and communities in Bournemouth, Christchurch and Poole.

 As part of our public health responsibility, we analyse data and produce reports, plans, strategies, evidence reviews and needs assessments to protect and improve the health and wellbeing of residents.